NickoD0/BIFinalProject/README.md

 Tiago Alfonso Wells, Nick Chin, and Theresa Vazapphilly

 ## Overview
-Trying to find which neighborhood in Pittsburgh is the best based on bikability.
+We are trying to find which neighborhood in Pittsburgh is the best based on its bikeability.

 ## Datasets
 ### Trip data